With all the hype in the coconut market, there is an element to the coconut crazy that is often forgotten.

 If the human rights issues around the coconut industry aren’t enough to facilitate change, as global demand continues to grow and farmers are worked to the ground for larger yields with little to no value increase, they will continue to leave.
 The result will be a huge supply and demand shift, resulting in massive price increases for not only coconut oil, but all of the other coconut products the market loves so much.

-In, summary, I’ll quote one of (even though he doesn’t know it) my mentors and biggest sources of inspiration for Kapuluan, Yvon Chouinard.
+In, summary, to quote one of (even though he doesn’t know it) the biggest sources of inspiration for Kapuluan, Yvon Chouinard.
 “If you want to change government you have to change corporations.
 If you want to change corporations, you have to change the market.”